cupOJoseph/my-reading-list/README.md

 ## Finished Reading

 ### 2021
+- The Sprawl: Reconsidering The Weird American Suburbs by Jason Diamond
+- Cool Cities: Urban Sovereignty And The Fix For Global Warming by Benjamin Barber
 - Montessori : the science behind the genius by Angeline Stoll.
 Lillard
 - Vue.js: Up and Running: Building Accessible and Performant Web Apps by Callum Macrae
 - Carrots love tomatoes : secrets of companion planting for successful gardening by Riotte, Louise.